mhusseinsh/CarND-PID-Control-Project/README.md

 1. Setting _K<sub>i</sub>_ and _K<sub>d</sub>_ values to zero.
 2. Increasing _K<sub>p</sub>_ until the output of the loop oscillates, and reaches a steady oscillation around the desired trajectory.
-3. Increasing _K<sub>i</sub>_ slightly until any offset is corrected in sufficient time for the process and the system reaches a disred trajectory.
+3. Increasing _K<sub>i</sub>_ slightly until any offset is corrected in sufficient time for the process and the system reaches a desired trajectory.
 4. Finally, increasing _K<sub>d</sub>_ until the oscillation start to disappear.

 An illustration of the effect of each parameter is shown below